-Working together - it takes a supply chain to build a
+Working together - it takes a supply chain to build a vessel

 Twenty-three Seawork exhibitors brought their expertise to bear to design, build, fitout, and launch the latest builds from Wight Shipyard - two 37m fast ferries for Mexico’s largest ferry operator Ultramar.
 Destined to operate between Cancun and Isla Mujeres primarily, Both vessels have the capacity to accommodate 459 passengers over 3 decks, including a top deck with seating for 122 passengers.

 It was a chance conversation on a shuttle bus leading to a formal meeting between Wight Shipyard’s Peter Morton and client Ultramar’s Mauricio Orozco that started the ball rolling.
 Ultramar’s previous vessels had been built in the USA but timely delivery seemed to be becoming a recurring problem for the company.
 After visiting a selection of previously completed builds, Orozco placed the order with Wight Shipyard stating one of the main reasons for choosing the yard was its reputation for delivering on time.